jfrog/jfrog-github-app/README.md

 - **Creates a Frogbot Environment**: A **Frogbot** environment is created automatically for public repositories, with the maintainers of the repository as reviewers.
 - **Opens a Branch**: The app opens a branch to add Frogbot workflows for pull requests and CI pipelines.
 - **Creates a Pull Request**: A pull request with the required changes is automatically opened for Frogbot integration.

+## Post-Installation

+After the pull request that adds the Frogbot configurations is merged, the JFrog GitHub App performs the following actions:

+- **Triggers the Scan Repository Workflow**: The app manually triggers the `scan-repository` workflow on the default branch of the repository.
+- **Triggers the Scan Pull Request Workflow**: It also triggers the `scan-pull-request` workflow on any open pull requests in the repository.

 ---